Streamlining procurement during COVID-19

 At the time, procuring health and safety products was an extremely time intensive and costly process for many companies, requiring cross checking large volumes of legislation and contacting pre-approved suppliers individually to order stock.

 Smart procurement software solution

-Growth Facilitator, Mike Sewell, from the Australian Government’s Entrepreneurs' Programme, put Scale Facilitation in touch with CSIRO Innovation Connections Facilitator Joseph Dodd, a service also offered through the program.
+Growth Facilitator, Mike Sewell, from the Australian Government’s Entrepreneurs' Programme, an Australian Government initiative which is funded and supported by the Australian Government, put Scale Facilitation in touch with CSIRO Innovation Connections Facilitator Joseph Dodd, a service also offered through the program.
 Joseph connected Scale Facilitation to researchers at Deakin University's Applied Artificial Intelligence Institute (A2I2), to develop the Smart Analytical Model (SAM), a smart procurement tool helping government and organisations accurately and efficiently procure health and safety products amidst a global supply chain crisis.

 Using artificial intelligence (AI), SAM navigates thousands of pages of Federal and State guidance and regulation and matches them with vetted suppliers of quality products.

 The platform allows an organisation, like a school, to do this in under five minutes, pulling their existing location and personnel data – which is often publicly available – and using machine learning algorithms to make an accurate recommendation of products and quantities.